 It takes as much energy to wish as it does to plan. — Eleanor Roosevelt

-This past week our firm spoke at a program sponsored by the Buckhead Coalition to train Buckhead’s future
+This past week our firm spoke at a program sponsored by the where to buy dapoxetine in malaysiato train Buckhead’s future

 leaders.
 It was an exciting week for this select group of young professionals as they